Helical Liquids in Semiconductors: Conclusion and outlook

 There remain puzzles.
 As discussed above, the intensive studies on charge transport phenomena of 2DTI not only revealed the presence of edge states and their peculiar features, but also led to more puzzles--some of which question even the topological nature of the observed edge states.
 Meanwhile, the emerging field of van der Waals heterostructures~\cite{Geim:2013} is promising new topological materials~\cite{Qian:2014}.
 Beyond the first-order topology, HOTI are currently in the spotlight, with increasing numbers of materials or systems having been discovered or under investigation~\cite{Wang:2021}.
 Concerning MBS, given that their existence in the most intensively investigated setups based on Rashba nanowires remains questionable~\cite{error1,error2}, alternative strategies for their realizations, such as setups using helical channels reviewed here, is called for.

-\ack We acknowledge financial supports from the JSPS Kakenhi Grant No.~19H05610, the Swiss National Science Foundation (Switzerland), the NCCR QSIT and the European Unions Horizon 2020 research and innovation program (ERC Starting Grant, Grant agreement No.~757725).
+\ack We thank R.-R. Du for useful remarks on the InAs/GaSb and strained InAs/(Ga,In)Sb heterostructures.
+We acknowledge financial supports from the JSPS Kakenhi Grant No.~19H05610, the Swiss National Science Foundation (Switzerland), the NCCR QSIT and the European Unions Horizon 2020 research and innovation program (ERC Starting Grant, Grant agreement No.~757725).